 Ohio County man admits to drug charge

-WHEELING, WEST VIRGINIA – Quashad Maurante Pugh, of Wheeling, West Virginia, has admitted to distributing cocaine, United States Attorney Bill Powell announced.
+WHEELING, WEST VIRGINIA – Cordale Antonio Williams, of Wheeling, West Virginia, has admitted to a drug charge, First Assistant United States Attorney Randolph J. Bernard announced.

-Pugh faces up to 40 years incarceration and a fine of up to $2,000,000.
+Williams faces up to 20 years of incarceration and a fine of up to $1,000,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Stephen L. Vogrin is prosecuting the case on behalf of the government.
-The Drug Enforcement Administration and the Ohio Valley Drug and Violent Crime Task Force, a HIDTA-funded initiative, and the Bureau of Alcohol, Tobacco, Firearms & Explosives investigated.
+Assistant U.S. Attorney Shawn M. Adkins is prosecuting the case on behalf of the government.
+The Ohio Valley Drug Task Force, a HIDTA-funded initiative, and the Bureau of Alcohol, Tobacco, Firearms & Explosives investigated.